BrixIT/Platform/README.md

 Not in any order:

-- [ ] Implement Python 3.4 platform
+- [ ] Refactor platform.python27 and platform.python34 to deduplicate code
 - [ ] Implement Nodejs platform
 - [ ] Write unit tests
 - [ ] Support subdomain proxy instead of directory